raloliver/j30/myNotes.md

 - Como funcionam "TransitionEvent"?

-- Let, Var e Const, o que são e quais as diferenças?
-Ofereça exemplos práticos.
+- Let, Var e Const, o que são e quais as diferenças? *Ofereça exemplos práticos.

 - Qual a diferença do loop com for e loop com while?
-E se a condição do loop não for verdadeira?
+E se a condição do loop não for verdadeira? *Ofereça exemplos práticos.

 MAIS DÚVIDAS
 - Qual a diferença de uma classe e uma instância?